Pembroke, North Carolina

 Pembroke is a town in Robeson County, North Carolina, United States.
 It is about 90 miles inland and northwest from the Atlantic Coast.
 The population was 2,823 at the 2020 census.
-The town is the seat of the state-recognized Lumbee Tribe of North Carolina, as well as the home of the University of North Carolina at Pembroke.
+The town is the seat of the federally recognized Lumbee Tribe of North Carolina, as well as the home of the University of North Carolina at Pembroke.

 Geography

 According to the United States Census Bureau, the town has a total area of 2.3 sqmi, all land.